 Tell your doctor immediately if you have any of the following symptoms:

 - chest pain

 - leg or feet swelling

 - excessive fatigue

 The lungs depend on the heart to transport blood from the body to the lungs.
-Pulmonary hypertension is a type of increased pressure in your lung’s arteries and your heart’s right ventricle, as a result of having to overcome the high pressure in the lungs to force blood into them.
+Pulmonary hypertension is a type of increased pressure in your lungs’ arteries and your heart’s right ventricle.
+It’s a result of having to overcome the high pressure in the lungs to force blood into them.
 This increased pressure causes an ineffective transportation of blood to the lungs.
 Untreated pulmonary hypertension is the most common cause of cor pulmonale.
 Other conditions that can cause this health complication include:

 Cor pulmonale is diagnosed using both a physical exam and medical testing.
 Your doctor will look for any abnormal heart rhythms, fluid retention, and protruding neck veins during a physical exam.